 In 1979, Maripol met Jean-Michel Basquiat for the first time, and the two would soon become close acquaintances.
 As part of a developing project to record the faces of the 'downtown underground', the artist was featured in a number of her Polaroids.
 She also founded an accessory design company Maripolitan, partly because she was unable to find accessories and clothes she actually liked to photograph: many of her pieces would become classics of the period.

-She is also known for Downtown 81, which was filmed in the winter of 1980, directed by Edo Bertoglio, written by Glenn O’Brian, produced and art directed by Maripol, co-produced by Mickael Zilkha and Glenn O’Brian and starring Jean-Michel Basquiat.
+She is also known for Downtown 81, which was filmed in the winter of 1980, directed by Edo Bertoglio, written by Glenn O’Brien, produced and art directed by Maripol, co-produced by Mickael Zilkha and Glenn O’Brien and starring Jean-Michel Basquiat.
 The film was described as an ‘urban fairytale’ and was an unique document of New York City’s pioneering artistic and musical culture at the end of disco and the beginning of hip-hop and new-wave.
 The seminal exhibition New York/New Wave, curated by Diego Cortez at MoMA P.S.1 that year, featured an entire room of Maripol’s polaroid photographs.
 It would, however, be another twenty years before Downtown 81 would finally be finished and selected at the Cannes Film Festival’s Director Fortnight 2000.

 In 1982 Maripol met the artist with whom her association would, aside from Basquiat, be best known, Madonna.
 The two met at the Roxy, and soon Madonna would be wearing Maripolitan accessories, most memorably in the video and cover for Like a Virgin, for which Maripol was stylist.
 The rubber bracelets and crucifixes which Maripol had designed became the most popular items at in 1984 the Maripolitan Gallery Store on the corner of Bleecker and Lafayette street.
 Maripol continued to style Madonna for her first MTV award, and Maripolitan became a successful enterprise, attracting the patronage of Andy Warhol.